Constructing Hilbert modular forms whithout exceptional primes: Construction of tamely dihedral representations

-As $-1$ is a square in $\F^{\times}_p$ (because $p \equiv 1 \mod 4$) and there are no nontrivial inner twists (by the Corollary \ref{46}) any complex conjugation necessarily lies in $\PSL_2$.
-Then we can take as $S$ the subset of primes $\q$ of the set provided by Lemma \ref{53} such that $\q$ is over a rational prime $q$ split in the Hilbert class field of $F$ which has positive density by Chevotarev's density theorem.
+As $-1$ is a square in $\F^{\times}_p$ (because $p \equiv 1 \mod 4$) and there are no nontrivial inner twists (by Corollary \ref{46}) any complex conjugation necessarily lies in $\PSL_2$.
+Then we can take as $S$ the subset of primes $\q$ of the set provided by Lemma \ref{53} such that $\q$ is over a rational prime $q$ that is completely split in the Hilbert class field of $F$ which has positive density by Chevotarev's Density Theorem.